 It follows then, that your nonprofit should handle requests for refunds by directing the donor to Facebook’s help center.

-At GoodUnited, we specialize in helping nonprofits just like yours optimize Facebook fundraisers to raise more donations and build long-lasting relationships with social media supporters.
-Here are a few stand-out tips we’ve discovered to increase the donations raised on your behalf:
+At GoodUnited, we specialize in helping nonprofits optimize Facebook fundraisers to boost donations and build long-lasting relationships with social media supporters.
+Here are a few stand-out tips we’ve discovered to maximize results:

-These are just a few of the many ways we’ve found that nonprofits can interact with fundraisers and elevate them to raise more.
+These are just a few of the many ways nonprofits can interact with Facebook fundraisers and empower them to raise more.
 At GoodUnited, we help nonprofits do all of the above and more.
-For help increasing your nonprofit’s Facebook fundraising potential, contact us today.
+For help enhancing your nonprofit’s Facebook fundraising strategy and engaging supporters through conversational messaging, contact us today.

 To learn more about Facebook fundraising and optimizing the process for your nonprofit, explore the following additional resources: